The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Electric Chair (F. & S. II.82) is estimated to be worth between £6,500 and £10,000.
-This signed screenprint, created in 1971, has shown consistent value growth, with an average annual growth rate of 5%.
-This work has an auction history of 28 total sales since its entry to the market in November 1998.
-In the last 12 months, the work has sold 6 times, with an average return to the seller of £10,678.
-Over the past five years, the hammer price has ranged from £4,000 in March 2025 to £20,034 in October 2024.
+The value of Andy Warhol’s Electric Chair (F. & S. II.82) (signed) is estimated to be worth between £15,000 and £22,000.
+This screenprint has shown consistent value growth, with an average annual growth rate of 8%.
+Over the past 12 months, the average selling price was £9,887, across 4 sales.
+In the last five years, the hammer price has ranged from £4,000 in March 2025 to £20,034 in October 2024.
+This work has an auction history of 15 total sales since its entry to the market in November 1998.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis